SuperSimpleDev/react-course/2-troubleshooting.md

 If you have any issues that are not mentioned here, please let me know in the comments and I will update this.

 ### Unable to Create an AWS Account
-If you cannot create an AWS Account, you can follow these steps to deploy the App on another service https://render.com.
+If you cannot create an AWS Account, you can follow these steps to deploy the App on another service https://render.com

-1.
+1. First, you'll need a GitHub account.
+Create one at https://github.com
+2. Create a new repository.
+Click your profile image in the top-right > click "Your repositories" > click "New"
+3. Give the repository a name and set it to "Public".
+4.